nadeaup/hiveos-AcornMiner/README.md

 From https://thefpgaforum.com/threads/alpha-zen-protocol-215-acorn-miner-solo.57/

 This miner is intended for windows and linux, it was built as a quick release (a day or so of build).
-Give it a shot and let me know if it works for you.
-On first launch it will ask you to flash your acorns, it'll skip non-215+ and say an error, but ignore that if you have mixed acorn.
+Give it a shot and report to the link above if it works for you.
+On first launch it will ask you to flash your acorns.
 Will take a reboot or power cycle to absorb the stand-alone flash image.
-This is PURELY a tinkerers alpha and while this will get your acorn mining (profitably per my power calcs), it isn’t the official SQRL Miner / GPU assist magic
+This is PURELY a tinkerers alpha and while this will get your acorn mining (profitably per my power calcs), it isn’t the official SQRL Miner / GPU assist magic.

 ## Keyboard shortcuts
 (+) or (-) will increment or decrement core clock for all acorns